-There are three kinds of rats in New Zealand, the kiore, the Norway rat (also called the brown rat) which is the biggest and the ship rat (also called the common rat) which is the most common.
+There are three kinds of rats in New Zealand, the kiore (Rattus exulans) which is the smallest, the Norway rat (Rattus norvegicus, also called the brown rat) which is the biggest and the ship rat (Rattus rattus — also called the common rat or black rat) which is the most common.

 Rats eat weta and other insects, snails, frogs, lizards, tuatara, birds and bats, as well as the flowers, fruits and seeds of plants.

 Kiore came to New Zealand with early Māori voyagers, while Norway rats and ship rats travelled to here on whaling ships and with early European settlers.
 Kiore have been outcompeted by the more recent arrivals and are now only found on several offshore islands and parts of Fiordland.

 The Norway rat has a short, thick tail which is shorter than its body and it has small ears.
 Norway rats are particularly good swimmers and are able to swim up to 1 kilometre.

 While Norway rats are found nation-wide, they are most common near bodies of water.
 They will dive into waterways to escape from predation and they are known to prey on crabs and mussels.
 Norway rats also prey on ground-nesting birds, their eggs and their chicks, such as the New Zealand dotterels and shore plover.
 They are able to climb trees but spend most of their time on the ground.